Kenya navy shells Somali town after rebels announce retreat

 “A lot of caution must be exercised here.
 We don’t want to get into a situation where we start to lose troops here and there.”

-The southern part is the city center and whoever wins it will effectively have control over the port and other strategic installations.
+The southern part is the city centre and whoever wins it will effectively have control over the port and other strategic installations.

 The Kenya Defence Force and the Somalia National Army, fighting under the flag of the African Union force in Somalia (AMISOM), have not suffered any casualties in the operation, Oguna said.